SirBob01/NEAT-Python/README.md

 # TODO
 - Modify the mutation probabilities (perhaps allow custom probabilities)
-- Fine tune genome parameters, such as the delta threshold
+- Fine tune population parameters, such as the delta threshold